rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   being able to tackle its problems one at a time, instead of having to invent
 >   at one stroke a block theory of the whole universe.
 Its methods, in this respect,
 >   resemble those of science. [^Russell1945p834]

+Google:

+>   Logical positivism: a form of positivism, developed by members of the Vienna Circle, that considers that the only meaningful philosophical problems are those that can be solved by logical analysis.

+Note any differences between:

+-   positivism - Comte, Mach
+-   logical positivism - Vienna Circle
+-   logical empiricism - Reichenbach's preferred term[^Reichenbach], Berlin Circle

 This means that positivism is generally seen to imply anti-realist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_: